mbusigin/disbatch/docs/SSL_DCI.md

   change the paths for the certficate files in `ssl_certificate` and `ssl_certificate_key` to the appropriate values.

+* Or run `sudo /etc/disbatch/configure-nginx` which works in my environment (CentOS 6) and with options should work in any.

+* Restart nginx

 #### Using the CLI

 To use the `disbatch.pl` CLI on the same server as nginx is running, no changes